Human rights in Thailand: Freedom of the press

-The Southeast Asian Press Alliance noted that freedom of speech in Thailand's domestic media environment—prior to the 2006 coup considered one of the freest and most vibrant in Asia—had quickly deteriorated following the military ousting of Thaksin Shinawatra.
-It noted the closure of community radio stations in Thai provinces, the intermittent blocking of cable news channels, and the suspension of some Thai websites devoted to discussing the implications of military intervention in Thai democracy.
-SEAPA also noted that while there seemed to be no crackdown on journalists, and while foreign and local reporters seemed free to roam, interview, and report on the coup as they saw fit, self-censorship was a certain issue in Thai newsrooms.
+The Southeast Asian Press Alliance (SEAPA) noted that freedom of speech in Thailand's domestic media environment – before the 2006 coup, considered one of the freest and most vibrant in Asia – had quickly deteriorated following the military ousting of Thaksin Shinawatra.
+SEAPA noted the closure of community radio stations in Thai provinces, the intermittent blocking of cable news channels, and the suspension of some Thai websites devoted to discussing the implications of military intervention in Thai democracy.
+SEAPA also noted that while there seemed to be no crackdown on journalists – and foreign and local reporters seemed free to roam, interview, and report on the coup as they saw fit – self-censorship was certainly an issue in Thai newsrooms.

-In 2018, British journalist Suzanne Buchanan reported on a series of tourist deaths and sexual assaults on Ko Tao.
-Though she has not been to Thailand in years, she is wanted by police who say she is peddling fake news.
-In 2022 she published a book on the subject called The Curse of the Turtle "The True Story of Thailand's Backpacker Murders" published by Wild Blue Press.
-In December 2019 a Thai reporter was sentenced to two years in prison for a comment she made about workers' grievances filed against a Thammakaset Company poultry farm.
-She sent a tweet in 2016 in response to a ruling that the company pay 14 migrant workers 1.7 million baht in compensation and damages for having to work 20 hours a day without a break for 40 consecutive days at a wage less than the legal minimum.
-In her description of the ruling, she used the term "slave labour" to describe the workers' employment.
-Thammakaset sued her and the workers for criminal defamation, but lost the case against the workers.
-The court ruled that her choice of words misrepresented the facts and damaged the firm's reputation.
-In October 2020, Human Rights Watch wrote a letter demanding the end of harassment of Thai journalist Suchanee Cloitre.
-The joint letter was also signed by twelve other human rights organizations, calling on the Thai government to protect journalists and human rights defenders from insignificant criminal proceedings.
+In 2018, British journalist Suzanne Buchanan reported on a series of tourist deaths and sexual assaults on the island of Ko Tao.
+Although she has not visited Thailand in years, she is wanted by Thai police, who say that she is peddling fake news.
+In 2022, she published a book on the subject called The Curse of the Turtle: The True Story of Thailand's Backpacker Murders (published by Wild Blue Press).
+In December 2019, Thai reporter Suchanee Cloitre was sentenced to two years in prison for a comment that she made about workers' grievances filed against one of the Thammakaset Company's poultry farms.
+In 2016, she posted a tweet in response to a court ruling – that the company pay 14 migrant workers 1.7 million baht in compensation and damages, on account of having to work 20 hours per day with no break for 40 consecutive days, at a wage less than the legal minimum.
+In her description of the ruling, the reporter used the term "slave labour" to describe the workers' employment.
+Thammakaset sued her and the workers for criminal defamation, but it lost the case against the workers.
+The court ruled that the reporter's choice of words misrepresented the facts and damaged the firm's reputation.
+In October 2020, HRW wrote a letter demanding the end of harassment of Cloitre.
+The joint letter was also signed by 12 other human rights organisations, calling on the Thai government to protect journalists and human rights defenders from insignificant criminal proceedings.